Drop-In Academic Advising Service

 The Academic Advising Centre is open year-round to all undergraduate and Special students.

-Located in 302 Tory Building, it offers advising sessions on a drop-in basis from 8:30 a.m. – 4:30 p.m.
-Monday-Friday (excluding holidays).
+Located in 302 Tory Building, the AAC is open from 8:30 am to 4:30 pm and offers drop-in advising from 8:30 am to 4:00 pm, Monday-Friday (excluding holidays).
 While our office is busy throughout the day, wait times in the mornings are usually shorter.
-Depending on the volume of students on any given day, we may reach capacity before 4:30 pm.
+Depending on the volume of students on any given day, we may reach capacity before 4:00 pm.
 Please note that during our peak periods (January, September and around academic withdrawal deadlines), wait times can exceed one hour.

 We do encourage in-person advising sessions if you are able to come into our office.